25 Common Body Language Examples in Action

 Then she starts to sing and she’s fantastic.
 Her body language was warping the audience’s opinion of her before she’d even really gotten started.
 This shows just how powerful body language can be.
 It can shape opinions about us no matter what we say.

-Can Body Language Be Used to Your Advantage?
+Can Body Language be Used to Your Advantage?

 Simply sitting and looking a certain way doesn't guarantee that you will achieve your desired outcome.
 The truth is that we can't always control which of our feelings or thoughts are showing and how our body language is perceived by others.